PhD Advertisement for Autumn Semester 2019 (DMS)

-Applications are invited from motivated candidates to pursue research in the broad fields of Bayesian Statistics, Computational Biology, Partial Differential Equations and Reliability.
-The minimum eligibility criteriafor each of the subject areasare as follows:
+Applications are invited from motivated candidates to pursue research in the broad fields of Algebraic Topology, Commutative Algebra, Computational Biology, Non-parametric Statistics & Functional Data Analysis, Representation Theory and Several Complex Variables.

-Bayesian Statistics: A Master's degree in Statistics with a minimum of 55% marks or CGPA/CPI of 6.5 on a 10-point scale.
+Algebraic Topology, Commutative Algebra, Representation Theory and Several Complex Variables: A Master's degree in Mathematics with a minimum of 55% marks or CGPA/CPI of 6.5 on a 10-point scale.

 Computational Biology: A Master's degree, with minimum 55% marks or CGPA/CPI of 6.5 on a 10-point scale, in any field of Applied Mathematics, Applied Statistics, Bio-technology, Computer Science, Physics, Electrical Engineering, Mathematics and Statistics.